 Consent Form for IUD/IUS Consent Form for Contraceptive Implant

 If you are having an IUD/IUS or Implant inserted please do not bring children with you to your appointment due to health and safety reasons.
 If you are having an IUD or IUS it would be helpful if someone else could drive you home afterwards in case you feel unwell.

 Information video on IUD and IUS

-Emergency contraception can be used up to 5 days after sex, but it's more effective the sooner you take it.
+Emergency contraception can be used up to 5 days after sexual intercourse, but it's more effective the sooner you take it.

 3 Forms of Emergency Contraception

 Women, who don't want to get pregnant, must keep on using contraception until they haven't had a period for more than 12 months if they are over 50 years of age.
 If they are under 50 years of age they should carry on using contraception until they haven't had a period for more than 24 months.
 Most women can stop using contraception at 55 years of age.

 This is because periods can become irregular before they stop entirely, and pregnancy can still occur during this time.
 To find out more about the menopause please look at the following links: